marcelamejiao/Employee-Creator/README.md

 ## Change logs

 -   15/11/2023 Implement React Hook Form to create a AddEmployeeForm component.
 Use a npm library to create a Date Picker to be used by the AddEmployeeForm.
--   16/11/2023 Implement React Router, Create services for the froonted: Get, Post and Delete, create a NavBar and basic style, implement basic styling for the Form, create a component for showing the list of employees(still in process) and being the main page and add styling resets inside the Main component.
+- 16/11/2023 Implement React Router inside the App component, Create services for the frontend: Get, Post and Delete, create a NavBar and its basic style, implement basic styling for the Form component, create the EmployeeList component for showing the list of employees in the main page and add resets for styling inside the Main component.

 ### 13/02/2022 - {Theme of changes if applicable}